shanedinh/run-buddy/README.md

-# run-buddy
+# Run Buddy, Inc

 ## Purpose
-A website that offeres fitness training services.
+A website that offers fitness training services.

 ## Built With
 * HTML